janverschelde/PHCpack/src/doc/source/options.rst

    handle special cases such as binomial systems.

 2. Counting the roots and constructing a start system (``phc -r``).
+   Various root counts, based on the degrees and Newton polytopes, are computed.
+The blackbox solver selects the smallest upper bound on the number of isolated solution in the computation of a start system to solve the given polynomial system.

 3. Track the solution paths from the solutions of the start system to the solutions of the target system (``phc -p``).